eclipse-csi/octopin/README.md

 Analyses and pins GitHub actions in your workflows.

-This tool converts pins your GitHub Action versions to use the SHA-1 hash instead of tag to improve security as Git tags are not immutable.
+This tool pins your GitHub Action versions to use the SHA-1 hash instead of tag to improve security as Git tags are not immutable.

 Converts `uses: aws-actions/configure-aws-credentials@v1.7.0` to